 Breaks should not be seen in isolation.
-Carers want breaks to be part of a range of support that they and the person they care for need to live well and that enables carers to have a life alongside their caring role.
+Carers want breaks to be part of a range of support that enables them and the person they care for to live well and also enables carers to have a life alongside their caring role.
 The approach should be holistic in terms of:

 - whole family approaches – addressing what works for particular families

 - the wider support that people need to live well – not compartmentalising people

 - integrated approaches across health and social care and wider agendas.

 Commissioners and providers need to see respite and breaks as part of the bigger picture of support in the local area.
 Don’t plan it in isolation: think about what the carer and cared for-person needs before and after the break as well, otherwise the value of the break may be limited.Carers’ Breaks Reference Group discussion, February 2019